Dumbotron6/Obsidian_Vault/Study Notes/Git/Git Part 2.md

 `git restore --source=HEAD~1 file1` will take the file from a specified commit.
 This is useful if we accidentally delete a file and commit it and then want to recover it.

+Unstaging can also be done using `git reset` or `git reset fileName` which will just unstage the staged files.

 # Committing changes

 To commit staged changes, we can use `git commit -m "commit message"` command. -m stands for message.
 Sometimes, we might need to add additional details to the commit we are making.
 To do that, simply typing `git commit` will open the editor that we configured.
 There, we can type the commit message followed by the longer description.
+This can also be done using `git commit -m "commit message" -m 'description here'`.

 ![[Attachments/9.png]]